Patiala: District administration

+Notable sites

 Kali Devi Mandir

 Kali Devi Temple is a Hindu temple dedicated to Maa Kaali.
 The temple was built by the Sikh ruler of the Patiala State, Maharaja Bhupinder Singh, who financed the building of the temple in his capital and oversaw its installation in 1936.
 Legend has it that the Maharaja built the temple to protect the city from flooding and performed annual sacrifice at the temple.
 Bhupinder Singh ruled the princely state of Patiala from 1900 to 1938.
 He brought the 6-ft statue of Divine Mother Kali and Paawan Jyoti from Bengal to Patiala and offered the first Bali (sacrifice) of a water buffalo to the temple.
 Because of the temple's beautiful structure, it has been declared a national monument.
-This large complex attracts devotees, Hindu and Sikh, from distant places.

-A much older temple of Raj Rajeshwari is also situated in the center of this complex.
+A much older temple of Raj Rajeshwari is also situated in the center of the complex.
 The temple is situated opposite the Baradari garden at Mall Road.
-Devotees offer mustard oil, daal (lentils), sweets, coconuts, bangles, and chunnis, goats, hens, and liquor to the Divine Mother here.
-As an average estimate, devotees offer more than 60,000 liquor bottles during Navratras alone, which distributed to the beggars sitting outside the temple, and goes into a 'Sharab Kund' built on the temple's premises.
+Devotees offer mustard oil, daal (lentils), sweets, coconuts, bangles, and chunnis, goats, hens, and liquor to the Divine Mother.

 Gurdwara Dukh Niwaran Sahib

-According to local tradition, supported by an old handwritten document preserved in the Gurdwara, one Bhag Ram, a Jhivar of Lehal, waited upon ninth Guru of Sikhs Guru Tegh Bahadur during his sojourn at Saifabad (now Bahadurgarh).
-He requested that the Guru might be pleased to visit and bless his village so that its inhabitants could be rid of a severe and mysterious sickness that had been their bane for a long time.
+According to local tradition, supported by an old handwritten document preserved in the Gurdwara, Bhag Ram, a Jhivar of Lehal, waited upon the ninth Guru of Sikhs Guru Tegh Bahadur during his sojourn at Saifabad (now Bahadurgarh).
+He requested that the Guru visit and bless his village so that its inhabitants could be rid of a severe and mysterious sickness that had been their bane for a long time.

 The Guru visited Lehal on Magh sudi 5, 1728 Bikram/24 January 1672 and stayed under a banyan tree by the side of a pond.
 The sickness in the village subsided.
 The site where Guru Tegh Bahadur had sat came to be known as Dukh Nivaran, literally meaning eradicator of suffering.
 Devotees have faith in the healing qualities of water in the Sarovar attached to the shrine.
 It is still believed that any illness can be cured by 'ishnaan' on five consecutive Panchami.
-It is in the vicinity of Patiala Bus Station.